The dangers of fake alcohol

 Learn more about the symptoms and risks of alcohol poisoning.

-There are several ways to avoid fake alcohol:
+There are several ways to avoid fake alcohol:14

 If you’re in any doubt, don’t buy or drink it under any circumstances.

-If you think you’ve drunk fake alcohol, seek medical advice immediately by calling 111.
+If you think you’ve drunk fake alcohol, seek medical advice immediately by calling 999 or, if you’re abroad, the emergency services in the country it has happened.

-If you’ve seen counterfeit drinks for sale or been offered fake alcohol, report it to your local Trading Standards office:
+If you’ve seen counterfeit drinks for sale or been offered fake alcohol in the UK, report it to your local Trading Standards office:

 Arming yourself with strategies and tips can help you or a loved one take small steps towards big results.